%&XeLaTeX

 Plagiarism is taken very seriously by most professors and

-universities; for example, at Virginia Tech the \emph{minimum} penalty
+universities; for example, at MGA the \emph{minimum} penalty in most

-in most cases for intentional plagiarism is a zero grade on the
+cases for intentional plagiarism is typically a zero grade on the

 assignment in question,\footnote{Please refer to the

-System website} for specific sanctions.} and I have reported
+MGA Student Handbook} for details.} and I have reported several

 Most of the time the question of plagiarism is fairly clear-cut.